jrlanglois/jrlanglois.github.io/_posts/2025-12-23-the-juce-way.md

 ```

 * Decouples the audio device from the processing logic.
-* AudioIODevice handles the hardware, while your callback handles the processing - a classic bridge.
+* `juce::AudioIODevice` handles the hardware, while your callback handles the processing - a classic bridge.
 * Low-level, modern, and very explicit about intent without ceremony.

 ### Example 7: `JUCE_DECLARE_SINGLETON` is (Obviously) a Singleton Pattern